C#

 • RevDeBugForceTLS - Forces TLS connection with the server.
 Set this to true if your RevDeBug DevOps Monitor instance has been configured to work with an SSL certificate.

-• RevDeBugUseWarningOnFailedSend - Replaces error messages with warnings for metadata transfer process.
+• RevDeBugUseWarningOnFailedSend - Replaces error messages with warnings for the metadata transfer process.
 Useful for non-mandatory builds.

 Both these fields are used to connect to the data repository.
 In most cases, it is a RevDeBug server - a place to store recordings.